 Children are also at risk of ID theft.
 Scammers may obtain your child's information from school or medical documents and use it to get a credit card or request government benefits, for instance.
 The individual often doesn't realize they've been a victim of identity theft until they're old enough to apply for student loans or open a bank account and get denied due to bad credit or employment history.

 Criminal identity theft involves a person providing your information (instead of their own) to law enforcement officials when being questioned or arrested.
 This is a rare circumstance, but it might lead to a warrant or a criminal record in your name.

 How to report identity theft

-ID theft victims should report the incident to the Federal Trade Commission (FTC) online at IdentityTheft.gov or by phone at 1-877-438-4338.
+Knowing how to report identity theft is essential to minimize the damage if your identity is stolen.
+ID theft victims should immediately report the incident to the Federal Trade Commission (FTC) online at IdentityTheft.gov or by phone at 1-877-438-4338.
 We recommend filing the report online as you'll get a step-by-step recovery plan and access to pre-written dispute letters for lenders and credit bureaus.
 You'll also get to track your ID recovery progress.

 Filing a police report is also advisable since some lenders might ask for it before closing fraudulent accounts.
 If your information was stolen online, file an additional complaint with the FBI's Internet Crime Complaint Center (IC3).

 To prevent further damage to your credit history, contact TransUnion, Experian and Equifax to notify them of the crime through phone or mail at: